ThirtySomething/Weatherstation/Readme.md

 ## Motivation

-As training for my develooper skills, I'm using my [Tinkerforge weather station][TFURL] for excercising.
+As training for my developer skills, I'm using my [Tinkerforge weather station][TFURL] for excercising.

 ## Client